August 3, 2023

 - Backlog - The company ended the quarter with record Q2 backlog of $14.3 billion, up 6% or $856 million from the year-ago quarter.
 Products and Systems Integration segment backlog was up $496 million, or 11%, driven primarily by strong LMR demand.
 Software and Services segment backlog was up $360 million or 4%, driven by an increase in multi-year software and services contracts in North America, partially offset by revenue recognition for the Airwave contract and a reduction related to the exit from the ESN contract.

 Software and Services

-- $35M command center software orders for a large U.S. city
+- $12M command center order for a U.S. federal customer

 Products and Systems Integration

-- $26M P25 and LTE order for an International customer
+- $41M P25 system and device order for a U.S. federal customer

-- $8M fixed video order for a large retail customer
+- $6M fixed video order for a U.S. healthcare customer

 The company has not quantitatively reconciled its guidance for forward-looking non-GAAP metrics to their most comparable GAAP measures because the company does not provide specific guidance for the various reconciling items as certain items that impact these measures have not occurred, are out of the company’s control, or cannot be reasonably predicted.
 Accordingly, a reconciliation to the most comparable GAAP financial metric is not available without unreasonable effort.
 Please note that the unavailable reconciling items could significantly impact the company’s results.